Research Reports - The effect of hyperbaric oxygen on persistent postconcussion symptoms

 Type 2 errors and could be explained by nonspecific effects.

-injury when compared with sham compression.
+compared with sham compression.